DaveGeneral/Spiders/README.md

 # Web Spider by Python

 In this repository, I try to use some wonderful python libraries and framework to achieve tricky web crawlers.
+Using requests and beautifulsoup, I crawled three different server - douban, baozou and imdb.
+Meanwhile, I used scrapy framework to crawl stackoverflow most voted and frequently asked questions.
 <br><br>

-## I. Set Environment
+## I. Environment settings

 ##### 1. Activate a virtualenv using python3